-This topic contains 28 replies, has 4 voices, and was last updated by Kev 9 months ago.
+- This topic has 28 replies, 4 voices, and was last updated 11 months, 2 weeks ago by Kev.

 Can anyone with a VW Sharan (SE Nav specifically but any trim should be similar I’m guessing..) please tell me if their front passenger seat reclines and if so, is it a reasonable amount?
 I’m not expecting a bed!! but as part of my condition I need a bit of recline and I stupidly didn’t check this on my test drive today.
 Dealer back in next week and I will phone them but getting out is tricky for me and I’d really appreciate some wise advice!
 Thank you guys.